 Adventure Aquarium is home to over 8,500 animals, including a variety of fish, sharks, reptiles, amphibians, stingrays, invertebrates, mammals, birds and more.
 There are a variety of ways to learn both about the species you will encounter at Adventure Aquarium.
-These Animal Fact Sheets were prepared by the New Jersey Academy for Aquatic Sciences - Adventure Aquarium's Education Partner and contain in-depth information about the species you and your students will encounter during your visit.
+These Animal Fact Sheets were prepared by our education partner, the Center for Aquatic Sciences at Adventure Aquarium, and contain in-depth information about the species you and your students will encounter during your visit.

 Learn all there is to know about one of nature's fiercest and most misunderstood species.
 Sharks are fish, but are far from ordinary!
 Curious about how long sharks live?
 Why a shark's skeleton is so special?
 Why sharks have so many teeth?
 These questions and more answered.